How to Publish a FHIR Implementation Guide

 Another option to make your content available, is to upload the contents of the IG Publisher-generated output directory directly to a web server, or to copy it to Github Pages.
 (Setting up automated builds and copying to Github Pages is covered in the author's blog.)

 This is essentially the same as using the auto-build, except that the output ends up on your website, rather than on build.fhir.org.
-Many of the same drawbacks apply: copying the IG Publisher's output to a web server, with the same downsides (and with the same note.)
+And, this approach has many of the same issues as the CI auto-build.

 • A "local development build" warning box on each page of the IG